riebschlager/linkedin-recruiter-email/README.md

 My_job_to_be=”Where I want to wake up every day wanting to go to work, love the people I work with, and feel compensated for my worth.”;
 ```

 Ok.
 Now you're just getting silly.
 You set a variable that was never declared and then decide a few lines later that `my_job_to_be` should be `My_job_to_be`.
 Let's set aside that you assign this variable and never use it.
-Let's set aside that the snake case and capitalization completely break whatever logic you were attempting to achieve. `you_had_me_at_hello`???
+Let's also set aside that the snake case.
+Let's even ignore that the capitalization errors completely break whatever logic you were attempting to achieve. `you_had_me_at_hello`???
 Come on, man.
 I mean... _come on_.

 Also, `document.write` is a bad practice.
 Stop it.